top of page

 DIEP flap breast reconstruction offers excellent long-term results, but the first two weeks after surgery require careful monitoring.
 Learn about the early complications that can occur — from vascular problems and hematoma to seroma, infection, and fat necrosis — how your surgical team detects them, and which warning signs you should never ignore after going home.

-Dr. Foumani
+Dr. Mahyar Foumani

 Going Flat After Mastectomy: What to Expect When Choosing Not to Have Breast Reconstruction

-After a mastectomy, many women feel pressured to immediately pursue breast reconstruction.
-But there is another choice — one that an increasing number of women are making with confidence and pride: going flat.
-Choosing not to have breast reconstruction after mastectomy is a deeply personal decision, and it is just as valid as choosing to reconstruct.
-In this article, we explore what going flat means, what recovery looks like, and how to make a decision that feels right for yo
+After a mastectomy, many women feel pushed to have breast reconstruction right away.
+But there is another choice.
+More and more women make it with confidence and pride: going flat.
+Choosing not to have reconstruction is a deeply personal decision.
+It is just as valid as choosing to reconstruct.
+This article explains what going flat means.
+It describes what recovery is like.
+It also helps you make a choice that feels right for you.
+What Does 'Going Flat' Mean?
+Going flat means

-Dr. Foumani
+Dr. Mahyar Foumani

-Apr 115 min read
+Apr 114 min read

 Fat Grafting for Total Breast Reconstruction: Building Your Breast with Your Own Fat

-Dr. Foumani
+Dr. Mahyar Foumani

 Apr 15 min read